mku11/Salmon-AES-CTR/libs/projects/SalmonLibs.VS2022/README.txt

 To clean:
 msbuild -t:clean

-Test:
+Testing only:
-To test the native libraries you will need Tiny Aes
-To download Tiny Aes source code from the project root folder type: git submodule update --recursive --init
+To test the compatibility of the native libraries you will need Tiny Aes To download Tiny Aes source code from the project root folder type: git submodule update --recursive --init